-Since 2014, research groups at the University of Massachusetts Amherst and the University of Colorado Boulder have led a national effort to develop cutting-edge water treatment technologies and facilitate widespread acceptance by small drinking water systems.
-These National Centers for Innovation in Small Drinking Water Systems and their network of more than 30 partners in the United States and Canada are also helping to strengthen the technical, managerial, and financial capabilities of small community drinking water providers throughout the country.
+From 2014-2018, research groups at the University of Massachusetts Amherst and the University of Colorado Boulder led a national effort to develop cutting-edge water treatment technologies and facilitate widespread acceptance by small drinking water systems.
+These National Centers for Innovation in Small Drinking Water Systems and their network of more than 30 partners in the United States and Canada helped to strengthen the technical, managerial, and financial capabilities of small community drinking water providers throughout the country.

 About the Centers

 The WINSSS Center brings together a national team of experts to transform drinking water treatment for small water systems to meet the urgent need for state-of-the-art innovation, development, demonstration, and implementation of treatment, information, and process technologies.